 The Sam Maguire Cup, the biggest prize in Gaelic Football, is named after another famous protestant Irish Republican.
 Sam Maguire was the man who recruited Michael Collins into the Irish Republican Brotherhood.

-The British created the division and the Religious leaders are happy to go along for their own bit of power.
+The more self interested Religious leaders and least Christian in Ireland were happy to go along for their own bit of exclusive power.

 Protestant Irish freedom fighter Henry Joy McCracken was executed for leading the Republican armies of Ulster in 1798.
 Almost 50 years later his friend and comrade James Hope recalled his ideals and described him as 'Faithful to the last'.